Algorithms for Optimizing Acyclic Queries: Enumerating Join Trees

 \subsection{\texorpdfstring{$\gamma$-Acyclic Queries}{gamma-Acyclic Queries}}

-The run time of~\cref{algo:buildEG} depends on the size of the line graph which can be quadratically larger than the input hypergraph.
-But if $\hyp$ is $\gamma$-acyclic, we can bring the total time complexity of enumeration down to $\bigO(|\hyp| + |\JTof{\hyp}|)$.
-The line graph of a $\gamma$-acyclic hypergraph $\hyp$ is its union join graph~\cite{leitert2021ujg} $\lin(\hyp) = \U(\hyp)$, i.e., every edge $\e \in \E(\lin(\hyp))$ in the line graph is an MST edge.
-By modifying the MCS algorithm to \cref{algo:MCS4gamma} in \cref{appendix:additional_fig_tab_algo}, we can construct a weighted MCS tree $\T$ and an unweighted line graph $\lin(\hyp)$, namely the union join graph, in $\bigO(|\hyp| + |\E(\U(\hyp))|)$.
-We simplify \cref{algo:buildEG} to \cref{algo:buildEG4gamma} in \cref{appendix:additional_fig_tab_algo}, which compares the LCA edges $\LCAE(\e)$ of each non-tree edge $\e$ and slides it to construct the equivalent graph $\EG(\hyp)$ in $\bigO(|\E(\U(\hyp))|)$.
-As $\gamma$-acyclicity guarantees that every non-tree edge $\e$ is an MST edge, we can use the weights of the LCA edges to determine how to slide $\e$.
-Let $\LCAE(\e) = \{\e_l, \e_r\}$.
-If $\e_l = \e_r$, we slide $\e$ to be parallel to $\e_l$.
-Otherwise, if $\e_l$ and $\e_r$ have different weights, we slide $\e$ to be parallel to the heavier one.
-If they have the same weight, we slide $\e$ to form a triangle with them.
+The run time of~\cref{algo:buildEG} depends on the size of the line graph which can be quadratically larger than the input hypergraph. \revA{ If $\hyp$ is $\gamma$-acyclic, we can bring the total time complexity of enumeration down to $\bigO(|\hyp| + |\JTof{\hyp}|)$.
+Using an algorithm by Leitert~\cite{leitert2021ujg}, we can construct $\lin(\hyp)$ from $\hyp$ in time $\bigO(|\hyp| + |\lin(\hyp)|)$ when $\hyp$ is $\gamma$-acyclic; furthermore, because every edge in $\lin(\hyp)$ of a $\gamma$-acyclic $\hyp$ is an MST edge~\cite{leitert2021ujg}, we have $|\hyp| + |\JTof{\hyp}| \in \Omega(|\lin(\hyp)|)$, and so $\bigO(|\hyp| + |\lin(\hyp)| + |\JTof{\hyp}|) = \bigO(|\hyp| + |\JTof{\hyp}|)$, hiding the $|\lin(\hyp)|$ term in the overall complexity.} \revB{ However, the $\lin(\hyp)$ constructed by Leitert is {\em unweighted}, so we need to modify \cref{algo:buildEG} slightly to slide each non-tree edge based on the weights of its LCA edges alone.
+We first modify MCS (\cref{algo:MCS}) to track the weight of each tree edge as in~\cref{algo:MCS4gamma}.
+Then, we update the cases of~\cref{algo:buildEG} to those in~\cref{algo:buildEG4gamma}.
+First, if $\LCAE(\e)$ returns a single edge, we directly slide $\e$ to be parallel to it, because we know $\e$ is an MST edge and therefore will not become a self-loop.
+Otherwise, if $\LCAE(\e)$ returns two edges, we {\em compare the weights of those two edges}, instead of comparing them with $\w(\e)$.
+This is again because we know $\e$ is an MST edge, so it must have weight equal to at least one of its LCA edges.
+If one of the LCA edges is lighter, $\e$ must have equal weight to that edge, and we slide $\e$ to be parallel to it.
+Otherwise, if both LCA edges have the same weight, $\e$ must also have the same weight, and we slide $\e$ to be under both edges to form a triangle.
+In all cases we only use the weights of the tree edges and do not need to know $\w(\e)$.}